About Anna Garden

 About Nicola Ying

 Nicola graduated from Bond University in 2014 after completing undergraduate and postgraduate studies.
 After graduation, she worked in a Spinal Injuries Unit before moving back to Singapore.
 Prior to joining Physiofocus, Nicola worked in both hospital and community settings and gained experience in various fields across Physiotherapy such as musculoskeletal, orthopaedics, cardiorespiratory and neurological rehabilitation.

 Nicola YingBSc Sports Science (AUS) BSc Biomedical Science (AUS) Doctor of Physiotherapy (AUS) AHPRA registered Physiotherapist (Australia/New Zealand) AHPC registered (Singapore)

 About Rowena Chance

-Rowena qualified in the UK in 1985.
-She worked in large regional hospitals gaining general experience in both in-patient and out-patient care before moving to Switzerland to work in a specialized rehabilitation centre in the Alps.
-She moved to Asia in 1992 and has worked in Hong Kong and Macau.
-Rowena moved to Singapore and joined Physiofocus in 2009.
+Rowena qualified in UK in 1985.
+She worked initially in large regional hospitals working in both in-patient and out-patient care before moving to Switzerland to work in a rehabilitation centre in the Alps.
+She moved to Asia in 1992, working for 14 years in private practice in Hong Kong and then setting up her own clinic on moving to Macau.
+She joined Physiofocus in 2009 when the family relocated to Singapore.

-She has wealth of experience in private practice and is an experienced manual therapist treating all types of musculo-skeletal and sporting injuries.
-She is passionate about exercise rehabilitation, and has taught Pilates-based exercises for over 20 years.
-She has worked with clients with long term pain and postural issues as well as with professional dancers from Hong Kong Ballet and elite athletes from Cirque Du Soleil whilst in Macau.
-She also taught Pilates to dance students at the Hong Kong Academy for Performing Arts.
+She has a wealth of experience in Private Practice and is an experienced manual therapist treating all types of musculo-skeletal and sporting injuries.
+Her more recent clinical interest has been in the area of women’s health, including ante- and post- natal problems and pelvic pain disorders often presenting as hip or back pain.
+She is passionate about exercise rehabilitation and has taught Pilates-based exercise for over 20 years.
+She has worked with clients with long term pain and postural issues as well as elite athletes and professional dancers.
+In Hong Kong she worked with dancers from Hong Kong Ballet, taught dance students at the Hong Kong Academy for the Performing Arts and with Cirque du Soleil artists while in Macau.

 During her time in Asia she has been heavily involved in treating clients with sporting injuries at all levels.
 She worked at the Hong Kong International Sevens competition for 20 years and worked for a premier league Rugby Club providing ‘on-field’ assessment and treatment for the majority of her time in Hong Kong.
 Rowena is one of our longest serving physiotherapists.